josephbudd/kickwasm/README.md

 * Adds the test code to the renderer process' ProveButtonPanel go package.
 * Refactors the application's GUI using rekickwasm and another rekickwasm.yaml file.
 * Builds and runs the application so that the tests run inside the ProveButtonPanel's go package.
+* Logs the status of the run.
-* Removes the files and folders it created.
+* Removes the files and folders it created if the run was successful.

 Each application will popup up on your screen for less than a second while results are logged to the terminal.
 You can stop proofs at any time with ^c.